|

 The 1911 census found no change except that William’s wife Elizabeth and daughter Elizabeth Ann were both helping in the family business.
 John was described as a law clerk.

-In 1912, John William Broadbent moved to Nottingham, where, from 1916 to 1925 at least, he resided at 65 Carlyle Road, in the West Bridgford district of Nottingham, and was still a clerk.
+In 1912, John William Broadbent moved to 65 Carlyle Road, in the West Bridgford district of Nottingham, and was still a clerk.
+He was to change house in time, but appears to have remaind resident in West Bridgford for the rest of his life.

 Death